erredavila/fillit/README.md

 The program takes a file as a parameter which contains a list of Tetriminos which must be arranged to create the smallest square possible.
 Obviously, your main goal is to find this smallest square in the minimal amount of time, despite a exponentially growing number of possibilities each time a piece is added.

-For the complete instructions, check out [fillit.en.pdf]
+For the complete instructions, check out the [PDF]

 ### Usage